wh-alice/mig_visualstudio/vs/test_notintoc/how-to--parameterize-the-url-for-a-web-performance-tests-web-server.md

 ---
-title: "How to: Parameterize the URL for a Web Performance Tests Web Server | Microsoft Docs" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Parameterize the URL for a Web Performance Tests Web Server" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"